kestrel1110/Navy-Campaign/README.md

 # Navy-Campaign
 My Navy campaign which I hope to get implemented when finished.
-Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for helping.
+Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, Kat, and TheGiraffe3 for helping.

 TO DO LIST: